cyber-sushi/makima/README.md

 - **Use `sudo usermod -aG input username` and reboot.**\
 _Note: some users might not like this one because it makes all applications potentially able to read your inputs._
 - **Run Makima as root.**\
-_Note: if you use Makima to launch shell commands, some of them might not work, e.g. using `notify-send` will send notifications to your root user instead of your normal user.
-To work around this, you can launch your commands with `su - username -c 'command'`, which might nor might not work.
+_Note: if you use Makima to launch shell commands, some of them might not work when running as root, e.g. using `notify-send` will send notifications to your root user instead of your normal user.
+To work around this, you can launch your commands with `su - username -c 'command'`, which might or might not work.
 I'll address this at some point._
 #### Usage
 To run Makima, you can just `cd` to its directory and use `./makima` or you can double-click it in your file manager to make it start in the background.\
 If you want to integrate it with your desktop experience, you can take a look at the [Desktop integration](https://github.com/cyber-sushi/makima/tree/main#desktop-integration) section.